honest comparison

 • Native branded mobile app

-Mindbody Ultimate Plus (currently around $699 a month) includes a native iOS and Android app branded to the studio.
+Mindbody's top Ultimate tier includes a native iOS and Android app branded to the studio.
 For larger studios where a native app meaningfully affects booking conversion, this is real value.
-Junocal ships a fast PWA on every plan instead, which installs to the home screen and works offline.
-For most boutique studios the PWA is functionally indistinguishable from a native app, but if a native app is a hard requirement, Mindbody is the only tool in the category that ships it as part of the package.
+Junocal ships a fast web app on every plan instead, which installs to the home screen and works offline.
+For most boutique studios it's functionally indistinguishable from a native app, but if a native app is a hard requirement, Mindbody is the only tool in the category that ships it as part of the package.

 • Consultant and trainer ecosystem